learning-bootcamps/iOS-Development-Bootcamp-July-2023/labs/week-3/day-1.md

 # Objective:

-In this lab, you will learn how to deal with UIKit Fundamentals and try to discover it
+In this lab, you will learn how to deal with UIKit Fundamentals and try to discover it.

 # Instructions: